 Credit: Flickr / Ralf Steinberger / CC BY 2.0

-The Spanish culture in Alicante is always known to be colorful and fun, even to the visitor.
+The Spanish culture in Alicante is always known to be colourful and fun, even to the visitor.
 Whenever there is an excuse to dress up, drink, party and eat good food, the Spanish are always onboard.
 You can get to know the culture and the people as they all come together to celebrate the festivals.
 Take a look at the top 3 Fiestas in Alicante to see which you would like to take part in, during your trip.

 Running with the Bulls